meteor/meteor/content/testing.md

 <h3 id="using-circle-ci">CircleCI</h3>

 [CircleCI](https://circleci.com) is a great continuous integration service that allows us to run (possibly time consuming) tests on every push to a repository like GitHub.
-To use it with the the commandline test we've defined above, we can follow their standard [getting started tutorial](https://circleci.com/docs/getting-started) and use a `circle.yml` file similar to this:
+To use it with the commandline test we've defined above, we can follow their standard [getting started tutorial](https://circleci.com/docs/getting-started) and use a `circle.yml` file similar to this:

 ```
 machine: